WorkSafe Tasmania

 Immunity status

-People may be immune to Q fever and cannot get the disease if they have ever had:
+People may be immune to Q fever and are unlikely to get the disease if they have ever had:

 • a vaccination against Q fever